nyu-pl-fa22/class05/README.md

-A match expression enables you to branch not just on the specific value of an expression but more generally on the *shape* of that value, allowing you to simultaneously decompose complex compound values into their constituents.
+A match expression enables you to branch not just on the specific value of an expression but more generally on the *shape* of that value, allowing you to decompose complex compound values into their constituents while matching them against *patterns* describing the shape of the matched values.

 In OCaml, match expressions take the form: